Cuff bracelet

 Bracelet with snaps

 This is my least favourite way of making a denim bracelet.
-The overlap sticks out when I wear it and due to the snaps and bulk at the edges, it doesn’t leave me much freedom for sewing on décor elements.
+The overlap sticks out when I wear it due to the snaps and bulk at the edges.
+It also doesn’t leave me much freedom for sewing on décor elements.
 However, lets look at it.

 This is very brief sewing instructions because pretty much everything is the same as for the bracelets above with just a couple of differences.